Chassell, Michigan

 Chassell (/ˈtʃæsəl/ CHA-səl) is an unincorporated community and census-designated place (CDP) in Houghton County in the U.S. state of Michigan.
-The CDP had a population of 876 at the 2020 census.
-Chassell is located within Chassell Township, and is located on the shore of Portage Lake in the Upper Peninsula.
+Chassell had a population of 876 at the 2020 census and is located within Chassell Townshipwhich is on the shore of Portage Lake in the Upper Peninsula.
 As an unincorporated community, Chassell has no legal autonomy of its own, however it does have a post office with the ZIP code 49916.

 Chassell is known for the Copper County Strawberry Festival, which is held the weekend after the 4th of July.

 History

 In 1855, the land that included what was to become Chassell was acquired from the state of Michigan by the St. Mary's Canal and Land Company.
 In 1863, Francis Jacker built one of the first buildings in the area, a log cabin close to the mouth of the Sturgeon River.
 In 1867, John Chassell (1814–1883) of New York, purchased farmland from the St. Mary's Canal and Land Company where the community is now located.
 In 1865, Chassell was influential in raising the $160,000 capital with which the First National Bank of Houghton was founded.
 Chassell served as the first Cashier of the bank.
 He was also a founding member of a major contributor to the Houghton County Historical Society and Mining Institute.

 Chassell sold his land in 1881 to Orrin W. Robinson, manager of the Sturgeon River Lumber Company and later Lieutenant Governor of Michigan.
 Robinson lived in Chassell's home until later building a new one on the same lot.
 The company was established in 1872 and owned large tracts of land in the area and with mill operations in Hancock.
 The owners of that company also organized the Sturgeon River Boom Company in 1875, which dug a canal to bring logs from the Sturgeon to Pike Bay.
 To accommodate expansion, the mills and principal operations were moved from Hancock to Chassell in 1887-88.
 By that time, the Duluth, South Shore and Atlantic Railway had extended a line to the area with a stop at Chassell.
 The first post office was established there in February 1888.

 On April 14, 1888, Chassell Township was organized.
 The name was taken from the community, which had been named in honor of John Chassell by Robinson.
 The area had at first been known simply as Pike's Bay and later as Robinson.
 However, there was at that time another post office with the name Robinson in Ottawa County, Michigan and postal regulations did not allow two offices with the same name in the same state.

 For the 2020 census, Chassell was included as a newly-listed census-designated place.